Searching for Gamma Ray Bursts associated with CHIME Fast Radio bursts: Conclusion

-We conducted a systematic search for spatial and temporal associations between CHIME FRBs and \textit{Swift} GRBs.
-By adopting full localization probability maps instead of simplified catalog positions, the analysis accounts for the complex and multi-modal nature of CHIME localizations, leading to a substantially larger set of spatially consistent candidate pairs.
-Physically motivated temporal criteria were applied based on plausible evolutionary scenarios linking magnetar activity and compact object mergers to FRBs and GRBs.
+We conducted a systematic search for potential associations between CHIME FRBs and \textit{Swift} GRBs using a multi-stage selection procedure incorporating spatial, redshift, and temporal information.
+By adopting full localization probability maps instead of simplified catalog positions, the analysis accounts for the complex and multi-modal nature of CHIME localizations, resulting in a larger set of spatially consistent pairs.
+Additional selection criteria based on temporal ordering and redshift consistency were applied to exclude clearly incompatible pairs.
 These constraints provide a consistent framework for evaluating potential associations while reducing clearly unphysical coincidences.

-Despite these considerations, Monte Carlo simulations indicate that the overall excess of FRB--GRB associations is not statistically significant.
+Monte Carlo simulations indicate that the overall excess of FRB--GRB associations is not statistically significant.
 The distribution of matches across localization confidence levels is broadly consistent with expectations from random coincidence, although a small contribution from genuine associations cannot be excluded given current uncertainties.
 These results suggest that, within the present sample and methodology, there is no compelling statistical evidence for a direct FRB--GRB connection.
 Future progress will rely on improved localization precision, more uniform sky coverage, and larger samples, which will enable more stringent tests of potential physical links between these two classes of transients.